traugdor/ComfyUI-quadMoons-nodes/README.md

 ### Existing Nodes
 * **The BUTTON** - A one-stop-shop for cancelling your queue or rebooting ComfyUI entirely.
 Something gone wrong with your setup?
 Hit ***The BUTTON***.
 It will take care of everything for you.
 Use responsibly.

-### Planned Nodes
 * **CLIP Text Encoder** - Your regular `CLIP Text Encoder` node but the text to encode with CLIP defaults to an input instead of a text box.
 No more right-clicking and converting the text to an input!

-WIP
+### Planned Nodes

 ## Installation